 An easy way to determine if your blog post are bringing traffic to your website is check out your Top Landing pages.
 In Google analytics you can find this at Behavior>Site Content>Landing pages.
 What you are looking for is pages on the list that are not your home page and if your blogs are attracting the search engines, your posts should dominate the list.

 Think of Facebook like a bullhorn or a circus barker, it’s purpose is to get people inside the tent (to your website).
 In other words, Facebook tells you about the bearded lady, but if you want to see her you have to go to the website.
 It is a tool to announce things to your customer base.
 If your content has value it will grow and and send new people to your website.

 how do you know Facebook is pulling more people in?
 Google Analytics comes to the rescue again.
 In this case you need to compare one time period to another.
 It can be this week vs. last week or this month vs. last month, either way you want to compare to similar time periods.
 In analytics set the dates you want to compare and then click on Acquisition>Overview.
 You will get a nice pie chart that tell you how mush traffic is coming form your social media, and since you selected the date comparison you will see if that percentage of traffic has grown.

-3. Is websites like YouTube bringing traffic to your site?
+3. Are websites like YouTube bringing traffic to your site?

 This metric can be used to determine if any website is bringing traffic to your website.
 Maybe you have joined a chamber of commerce or listed you website on a web directory.
 This same tool can measure if paying for that link is worth it.
 We picked YouTube, because YouTube is a definite time investment and if you decide to market through YouTube you will definitely want to make sure it is working.

-There are definitely ways to dig deeper, but these three metric will help determine if you are capturing the attention of search engines, building your audience on Facebook and determine where your top traffic is coming from.
+There are definitely ways to dig deeper, but these 3 metrics will help determine if you are capturing the attention of search engines, building your audience on Facebook, and determine where your top traffic is coming from.